Pal-droid/Seanime-Providers/src/manga/mangabuddy/proxy/README.md

-*The extension no longer uses the proxy!*
+*The extension no longer uses this proxy!*

 # This is the proxy's source code used by the mangabuddy extension.